somechris/top-motor-controller/docs/protocols/protocol-Playmobil-Racer.md

 ### Advertisements

-The advertisements of this protocol are done by the car, and have a local name (type `0x09`) starting in `PM-RC ` and characteristic `06d1e5e7-79ad-4a71-8faa-373789f7d93c`.
+The advertisements of this protocol are done by the car.
+They typically come from Bluetooth addresses starting in `AC:9A:22`, have a local name (type `0x09`) starting in `PM-RC `, and characteristic `06d1e5e7-79ad-4a71-8faa-373789f7d93c`.
 Writing [commands](#commands) to this characteristic controls the car.